Bootstrap inference in functional linear regression models with scalar response under heteroscedasticity: Introduction

-Under a general heteroscedastic error assumption, we study asymptotic and bootstrap inference in FLRMs with scalar response, along with providing its theoretical validity.
-In particular, we first establish a CLT for the projection estimator of $\langle \beta, X_0 \rangle$ with $X_0$ being a (random) new regressor function.
-This serves as the foundation for our bootstrap results and more broadly, justification of asymptotic inference for FLRMs under dependent errors.
-Our main bootstrap result is to develop a modified paired bootstrap to approximate the sampling distribution.
-We estimate the projection via the functional principal component regression (FPCR) estimator $\hat{\beta}_{h_n}$ of the slope function $\beta$ \citep{CFS99, CH06, HH07, CMS07, GM11, KH16a, KH16b, YDN23RB}, where $h_n$ denotes a truncation level involved in the estimation procedure.
-For flexibility and also for better practical performance, we allow additional truncation parameters $g_n,k_n$ to be introduced, and possibly vary from $h_n$, for defining important quantities in the bootstrap formulation, where $g_n$ arises to estimate bootstrap centering and $k_n$ is applied to estimate a scaling factor in studentization.
-The modified paired bootstrap incorporates an important debiasing step in order to accommodate a general combination of such truncation parameters.
-In the process of establishing a paired bootstrap, we also derive a new central limit theorem for the projection $\langle \beta, X_0 \rangle$ in FLRMs, involving an appropriate scaling for capturing different conditional error variances.
+Under a general heteroscedastic error assumption, we study asymptotic inference in FLRMs with scalar response.
+In particular, we first establish a CLT for the estimator of the conditional mean $\mu(X_0) \equiv \ap + \langle \beta, X_0 \rangle$ with $X_0$ being a (random) new regressor function.
+This provides a foundation for our bootstrap results and, more broadly, supports inference for FLRMs under dependent errors.
+Our main bootstrap result is to develop a modified paired bootstrap to approximate the sampling distribution of mean estimators based on the functional principal component regression (FPCR) estimator $\hat{\beta}_{h_n}$ of the slope function $\beta$ \citep{CFS99, CH06, HH07, CMS07, GM11, KH16a, KH16b, YDN23RB}, where $h_n$ denotes a truncation level involved in the estimation procedure.
+For flexibility and better practical performance, the modified paired bootstrap incorporates an important debiasing step.
 In heteroscedastic cases, our numerical studies suggest that the paired bootstrap performs better than the residual bootstrap and normal approximation, while also maintaining good coverage in homoscedastic cases.
 The proposed paired bootstrap also numerically outperforms the naive version even when the latter is appropriately tuned.
-We consider intervals from studentization steps to obtain pivotal limits for use in bootstrap approximations.
-A rule of thumb for selecting the tuning parameters involved in the bootstrap procedure is further provided.